projectcapsule/capsule/contributing.md

 ### Commits

-All the Pull Requests must reference to an already open issue: this is the first phase to contribute also for informing maintainers about the issue.
+All the Pull Requests must refer to an already open issue: this is the first phase to contribute also for informing maintainers about the issue.

-Commit first line should not exceed 50 columns.
+Commit's first line should not exceed 50 columns.

 A commit description is welcomed to explain more the changes: just ensure to put a blank line and an arbitrary number of maximum 72 characters long